Brand development that increases sales velocity, guaranteed.

 If your brand prides itself on being folksy and local, you probably want to source many, if not all, of your materials from local distributors.
 If your brand prides itself on being eco-friendly, vegetarian/vegan friendly, gluten-intolerant friendly and all-around swell, your packaging can’t harm the environment one iota.
 This means that if harmful petrochemicals leach from the plastics into local rivers and streams during manufacture, it will become a PR nightmare for your brand.

 The retail food market is beyond competitive — frighteningly so.
 The biggest deciding factor for whether your food product moves off of store shelves and into the hands of the consumer is the retail product packaging.
-The packaging design firm and material you choose could make or break the entire concept.
+The firm you choose to design product packaging for your brand and the material you choose could make or break the entire concept.
 No pressure, though.

 Data-Driven Brand Development